 8 strips bacon

 • Add 4 tablespoons butter to the bacon grease and turn the heat to low.
 When grease/butter mixture is just hot, add the diced carrots and cook (covered) for 3 minutes.
 Cover and stir every 1 minute.
-Add the onions, cover and cook for and additional 3 minutes, stirring every minute.
+Add the onions, cover and cook for 3 additional minutes, stirring every minute.

 • When the carrots are tender, turn the heat to low, remove the lid and add the minced garlic.
 Cook 1 more minute.